-Figure 10: NRW's FRAW map for rivers and ordinary watercourses and surface water flood risk within the Upper Rhondda Fach SFRA

-The highest risk posed to people and properties within the SFRA is broadly associated with the network of named and unnamed ordinary watercourses which drain from the steep hillsides in the northeast and west of the SFRA.
-Whilst the headwaters have generally remained in a 'natural' condition, Castell Nos Reservoir has been constructed north of Maerdy in the upper catchment and watercourses have been modified on the hillsides in relation to the industrial legacy such as coal spoil tips and in later decades for forestry activities.
-These watercourses have also been heavily modified and culverted beneath urban development on the valley floor before discharging into the Rhondda Fach River, which flows northwest to southeast through the SFRA.
+Figure 10: NRW's FRAW map for rivers and ordinary watercourses and surface water flood risk within the Upper Rhondda Fach SFRA generally remained in a 'natural' condition, Castell Nos Reservoir has been constructed north of Maerdy in the upper catchment and watercourses have been heavily modified and culverted beneath urban development on the valley floor before discharging into the Rhondda Fach River, which flows northwest to southeast through the SFRA.
 Flooding is primarily sourced from culvert inlets and bank breaches associated to the network of ordinary watercourses.